Computing Funnels Using Numerical Optimization Based Falsifiers: Computational Experiments

 We again set for our method $\gamma_1 = 0.9999$, $\gamma_2 = 0.999$.
 Moreover, we used $\tau_1= 10$ and $\tau_2=50$.
 And we again considered just one sample for each interval ($t_{k+1}$ for the interval $[t_k, t_{k+1}]$) in evaluating derivatives.

-We computed funnels of length $T = 1$ with a time step $0.025$ for $n = 1, \ldots, 20,$ i.e. for state dimensions up to $40$.
+We computed funnels of length $T = 1$ with a time step $0.025$ for $n = 1, \ldots, 20,$, i.e., for state dimensions up to $40$.
 For a comparison, we tested our method on the original $n$-link pendulum model and its linearized model.
 The results can be seen in Table \ref{nlink_table}.
 As can be seen from the results, the funnels were successfully computed for all $n$.
 However, the required computational time increases steadily for the original model, approximately by factor of one third for each new link added.
 This is mostly caused by the fact that system dynamics become more and more complex with each link added, which steadily increases computational time required for evaluation of system dynamics and its first and second order derivatives.

 It should be noted however that the computational time remained much more reasonable for the linearized model where this increase in complexity naturally does not occur.
-The computational time actually increased only roughly three times from one link to twenty links.
 This shows that our method can work reasonably well even in high dimensions provided that a model dynamics are not too complicated.
-To illustrate a comparison to the SOS method, we computed one iteration of the SOS method on the lineariazed examples.
-As can bee seen in Table~\ref{nlink_table}, the computational time increases dramatically even for the linearized model and becomes impractical with about $7$ links.
+To illustrate scalability of the SOS method, we computed one iteration of the SOS method on the lineariazed dynamics with $\mu$ set as quadratic.
+As can bee seen in Table~\ref{nlink_table}, the computational time increases dramatically and becomes impractical with about $9$ links.

 For the linearized model, we can compare the computed values of $\rho$ with the true optimal values.
 These can be computed directly for linear systems with an ellipsoidal funnel using the state transition matrix.
 Assume a linear system $\dot{x} = Ax$ and an ellipsoid $E = \{x \in\mathbb{R}^n \mid x^T Q^{-1} x \leq 1\}$.
 Using and affine mapping with the matrix $e^{At}$, this ellipsoid transforms into the ellipsoid after time $t$.
 Hence, the optimal value $\rho$ for a funnel with a given shape $S$ in time $t$ that ends in the ellipsoid $E$ is the ellipsoid of maximal value $\rho$ for which $\{x \in\mathbb{R}^n \mid x^T S x \leq \rho \} \subseteq E(-t).$